Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Algorithm and analysis

 It remains to implement the unitaries on $m = \calO(T L^D/\ell^D)$ blocks $\square$ of $\calO(\ell^D)$ qubits where $\ell = \calO(\log (T L/\epsilon))$ to accuracy $\epsilon / m$.
 All blocks have the form $U^{H_{ \square}}_t$, and can be implemented using any known Hamiltonian simulation algorithm.
 For a time-independent Hamiltonian, if we use an algorithm that is polynomial in the spacetime volume and polylogarithmic in the accuracy such as those based on signal processing~\cite{QSP,LC16} or linear combination of unitaries~\cite{BerryEtAl2014,TS,BCK15}, then the overall gate complexity is $\calO(T L^D \polylog(T L / \epsilon)) = \calO(Tn \polylog(Tn/\epsilon))$, where the exponent in the $\polylog$ factor depends on the choice of the algorithm. \footnote{ If we use the quantum signal processing based algorithms~\cite{QSP,LC16} to implement the blocks of size $\calO(\ell^D)$, then we need $\calO(\log \ell)$ ancilla qubits for a block.
-Thus, if we do not mind implementing them all in serial, then it follows that the number of ancillas needed is $\calO(\log \log (T n / \epsilon))$, which is much smaller than what would be needed if the quantum signal processing algorithm was directly used to simulate the full system. } For a slowly varying time-dependent Hamiltonian, we can use the fractional queries algorithm~\cite{BerryEtAl2014} or the Taylor series approach~\cite{TS,Low2018,Kieferova2018} to achieve the same gate complexity.
-The Taylor series approach uses a subroutine $\ket t \mapsto \ket t \left( \sum_j \abs{\alpha_j(t)} \right)^{-1/2} \sum_{j} \sqrt{\alpha_j(t)} \ket j$, where $\alpha_j(t)$ is the real coefficient of Pauli operator $P_j$ in the Hamiltonian, which must be efficiently evaluated. \end{proof} For not too large system sizes $L$, it may be reasonable to use a bruteforce method to decompose the block unitaries into elementary gates~\cite[Chap.
+Thus, if we do not mind implementing them all in serial, then it follows that the number of ancillas needed is $\calO(\log \log (T n / \epsilon))$, which is much smaller than what would be needed if the quantum signal processing algorithm was directly used to simulate the full system. } Similarly for a slowly varying time-dependent Hamiltonian, we achieve the same gate complexity by using any time-dependent Hamiltonian simulation algorithm that is polynomial in the spacetime volume and polylogarithmic in the accuracy.
+For example, the fractional queries algorithm~\cite{BerryEtAl2014} or the Taylor series approach~\cite{TS,Low2018,Kieferova2018} possess these properties. \end{proof} For not too large system sizes $L$, it may be reasonable to use a bruteforce method to decompose the block unitaries into elementary gates~\cite[Chap.
 8]{KitaevBook}.